fschwiet/practice-react/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+﻿This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+After pulling the repository run npm install to populate the node_modules directory.

 ### `npm start`